theupdateframework/python-tuf/tuf/README.md

 # Load the private key of "targets/unclaimed" so that signatures are later added and valid
 # metadata is created.
 private_unclaimed_key = import_rsa_privatekey_from_file("path/to/unclaimed_key")
-Enter a password for the RSA key:
+Enter a password for the encrypted RSA key:
-Confirm:

 repository.targets.unclaimed.load_signing_key(private_unclaimed_key)

 # Update an attribute of the unclaimed role.